Large Language Models

-RELATED TERMS: Promptography; Hallucination and Confabulation
+RELATED TERMS: Promptography; Hallucination and Confabulation; World; World-Building

 In recent years, Large Language Models (LLMs), such as ChatGPT, have become synonymous with the idea of artificial intelligence (AI).
 In order to train these chatbots, as Jack Apollo George (2024) notes, technology companies are employing human annotators or ‘data quality specialists’.
 The companies and the LLMs need examples of the kind of writing that the model will then emulate.